krbnite/krbnite.github.io/misc/quotes.md

 > Forgiveness releases you from the drain of holding a grudge and sets you free to love and laugh again.
 It takes less energy to forgive than to resent.
 ~ Ed & Deb Shapiro

+> The displacement of the idea that facts and evidence matter by the idea that everything boils down to subjective interests and perspectives is -- second only to American political campaigns -- the most prominent and pernicious manifestation of anti-intellectualism in our time.
+~ Larry Laudan, Science and Relativism (1990)